Sitecore-Hackathon/2024-Inspire/README.md

 Sitecore XM Cloud AI Content Assistant

 ### Description
 This module enhances the capability of the Rich Text component in Sitecore XM Cloud.
-Currently, in the Rich Text component, content authors input the text in the RTE field that they want to display on the website after publishing.
+Currently, in the Rich Text component, content authors input the text in the RTE field that they want to display on the website.
 However, there is no flexibility to generate content within XM Cloud or proofread and rewrite the content provided by content authors.

 Our module addresses this limitation by integrating Gen AI technologies, particularly leveraging OpenAI APIs (although other services like Azure AI Service can also be utilized).
 By leveraging AI, we provide content editors with enhanced functionality directly within the Pages Editor in XM Cloud.